-Groups of bars can be hidden by clicking on the corresponding label in the legend below the graph.
+Above the histogram you can select different performance metrics to focus on the specific customer experience.
+Groups of bars can be (de)selected by clicking on the corresponding label in the legend below the graph.

-Hide 10% slowest to hide the slowest 10% of the dataset.
+Hide 10% slowest removes the worst performing 10% of page views for your selected metric.
 This helps if your graph has a particularly long tail due to outliers.

 Load time breakdown